shmalebx9/2020UABCANs/Contracts/CAN.md

 ## Formation

-**At a glance:** For a contract to form an offer must be acceptance.
+**At a glance:** For a contract to form, an offer must be acceptance.
 Acceptance is unqualified.
 If a reply to an offer is qualified (varies the terms), it is a counteroffer and no contract is formed unless the counteroffer is accepted.
 In other words: "yes" means there is a contract, "yes but..." means there is no contract.

 **Livingstone v Evans:** Evans offered to sell land to Livingstone for $1800.
 Livingstone responded "Send lowest cash price.
 Will give $1600 cash."
 Evans responded "cannot reduce price."
 Livingstone then tried to accept the original offer for $1800.
 Evans no longer wanted to sell and Livingstone sought specific performance to enforce the original deal.
 Evans argued that the counter-offer killed the original deal.
 Livingstone won.